 If you’re planning to buy at auction, it’s important to establish the upper limit you can afford to bid, factoring in how much you can borrow on that property.
 Clear discussion with your bank or financier is crucial, since auction contracts are not subject to finance.

 Consideration also needs to be given about exactly who will be the purchaser – an individual, a couple, a company, trustee.
 If you’re unsure when signing the contract, include a nominee provision.
 Once that issue is resolved, if the property is to be owned by more than one buyer, you then must decide whether the property will be held as joint tenants or tenants in common.

 Parke Lawyers has extensive experience in conveyancing in Melbourne and throughout Victoria.
 Our expertise takes out the stress from the process and our expert lawyers will assist you with the contract, as well as the deposit payments and specific conditions of sale applying to your purchase.

 A conditional sale simply means the contract may be subject to certain requirements, for example:

 - sale of the buyer’s existing home

 These conditions will only apply if they are in the contract when you sign.
-It’s your own responsibility to ensure that you include these conditions, but Parke Lawyers can help you with this and handle the contract on your behalf.
+It’s your own responsibility to ensure you include these conditions, but Parke Lawyers can help you with this and handle the contract on your behalf.

 Buying a property can be much easier with the right legal advice and representation.
-Let Parke Lawyers work with you to facilitate the purchase of a property and make sure that your interests are protected.
+Let Parke Lawyers work with you to facilitate the purchase of a property and make sure your interests are protected.